That's right, in the beginning, I used to cheat on my plant-based diet....a lot!

 The more you cheat - the longer it takes to get back to normal.

-Stay the course.
-Don’t cheat.
-You’ll thank yourself later when the compliments start pouring in.
+Trust me, you'll thank yourself later when the jean sizes start coming down and the compliments start pouring in.